shirshod/McClatchy/google_name_batchsearcher/Readme.md

 By: Shirsho Dasgupta (2021)

-The Miami Herald often works on investigations based on corporate records — sometimes public, at other times leaked.
+The Miami Herald frequently works on investigations based on corporate records — sometimes public, at other times leaked.
 These records often have — or reporters can make it themselves — lists of companies, their owners and/or directors and other officers.

 This project was initiated to automate an initial search on who these people are.